otrv4/otrv4/otrv4.md

 If authstate is `AUTHSTATE_AWAITING_DRE_AUTH`:

-  * Verify that the peer's master signing key in the version advertisement is trusted
+  * Verify that the Cramer-Shoup public key is trusted
+  * Verify that the profile signature is valid
+  * Verify that the profile is not expired
   * If the auth σ is valid, decrypt the DRE message and verify:
     * that the point G1*r received in the pre-key message is on curve 448
     * that the X_r D-H public key is from the correct group